logux/docs/backend-protocol/spec.md

 meta.id.split(' ')[1].split(':')[0] //=> '38'
 ```

-Action with `type: "logux/subscribe"` tells that user want to load data
+Action with `type: "logux/subscribe"` tells that user wants to load data
 and subscribe to data changes.
 On this action back-end server must:

-1. Validate that user has access to this data and write
+1. Validate that the user has access to this data and write
    `["approved", meta.id]` or `["forbidden", meta.id]`.
 2. Send separated HTTP request with actions with current data
    to Logux server using `action` commands.
 Actions with data must use
    client ID from subscribe’s action in `meta.clients` array.
-3. Write `["processed", meta.id]` to this response.
+3. Write `["processed", meta.id]` to this response, when it will get response
+   from Logux server.

-Back-end server can take user ID from `meta.id`:
+Back-end server can take the client ID from `meta.id`:

 ```js